-The Company, in full compliance with the provisions and requirements of I. 3693/2008 (which is now replaced by I. 4449/2017) elected at its Ordinary General Meeting of shareholders that took place on 23 June 2015 the Audit Committee, consisting of the following non-executive members of the Company's Board of Directors:
+The Company, in full compliance with the provisions and requirements of I. 4449/2017 elected at its Ordinary General Meeting of shareholders that took place on 7th May 2020 the Audit Committee, consisting of the following non-executive members of the Company's Board of Directors:

-1) Mr. Emmanuel Tsiritakis - President, independent, non-executive member

-2) Mr. Antonios Roussos, independent, non-executive member and

-3) Mr. Aristeides Heliopoulos, non-executive member.
+- 1) Mr. Emmanuel Tsiritakis -independent, non-executive member - 2) Mr. Antonios Roussos, independent, non-executive member and - 3) Mr. Aristeides Heliopoulos, non-executive member.